akosthekiss/inators_setup/README.rst

 a `setuptools_scm`_ plugin.
 It adds the public version scheme **inators-tag** and the local version scheme **inators-distance-node-date** to those already provided by ``setuptools_scm``.
-When used together, these scheme implementations work well with dated-based versioning (or in any other versioning where the next development version cannot be guessed as in semver).
+When used together, these scheme implementations work well with dated-based versioning (or with any other versioning where the next development version cannot be guessed as in semver).

 .. _`setuptools_scm`: https://github.com/pypa/setuptools_scm